leogaboardi/MPPbay/readme.md

 In this project I am practising further app development skills to implement a simple e-commerce website.

+# Todo for 3/23/2015:
+  FIXME: New product page: put the picture form

+  TODO: P0: Users can edit their items

+  TODO: P0: user needs to manage the products they have

 # Todo list:

   FIXME: Take out border from page navigator

-  FIXME: New product page: put the picture form

   TODO: P0: make product page

-  TODO: P0: user needs to manage the products they have

   TODO: P0: about page